Matistan/MinecraftManhunt/README.md

 - Compass has two modes:
 - - Tracks every speedrunner individually
 - - Or tracks the nearest one
-- You can vote to pause the game!
-During that time, no one can move.
-Then you can vote to unpause and continue playing!
+- Need to take a break during the game?
+Have to go to the toilet?
+You can pause the game!
+During this time, you're invincible and no one can move, so you'll be safe.
+Then you can unpause and continue playing!

 ## How to use it